andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/case-for-cloudkit.md

 ## No Native Android support

-This tradeoff is qualified with the words &#8220;no _native_ Android support&#8221; for a reason.
+This tradeoff is qualified with the words "no _native_ Android support&#8221; for a reason.
 CloudKit JS may actually open the door for folks developing cross platform apps, though it may take some hacking.

 Expect some challenges on the Android side of things, but don't completely count CloudKit out.